-We intend to apply to list our shares of common stock for quotation on the NASDAQ Global Select Market under the symbol "LPLA."
+Our common stock has been approved for listing on The NASDAQ Global Select Market under the symbol "LPLA."

 SHARES ELIGIBLE FOR FUTURE SALE

 Before this offering, there has not been a public market for our common stock.
 As described below, only a limited number of shares currently outstanding will be available for sale immediately after this offering due to contractual and legal restrictions on resale.
 Nevertheless, future sales of substantial amounts of our common stock, including shares issued upon exercise of outstanding options and warrants, in the public market after the restrictions lapse, or the possibility of such sales, could cause the prevailing market price of our common stock to fall or impair our ability to raise equity capital in the future.